Murano Drunk Clown Table Lamp

 Not any type of lamp can be used.
 Preferably a small bulb, white/opaque or clear/bright.

 Manufacturer: To be appraised.

 These clowns were very popular from the 1950s to the 1970s.
 Many glass factories around the world made them.
 In Europe the were made in Murano, Italy, in Bodenmais, Bavaria, Germany by Joska, in the former Yugoslavian Republic and so on.
 Today they are also made in China.

-All the electric parts of this clown lamp are from the 1960s and Italian and made by the VLM Company from Buccinasco, near Milan.
+All the electric parts of this clown lamp are from the 1960s and Italian and made by the VLM Components company from Buccinasco, near Milan.
 Presumably this lamp is also Italian and made in Murano.

 One of the most famous glass masters from Murano, Pino Signoretto (1944 – 2017) sometimes created a stunning clown.
 You can’t compare them off course, the clowns from mister Signoretto are refined art.